nandor/byter/README.md

 =====

-Byter is an 8-bit computer built entirely out of 7400 series HC and HCT integrated circuits.
+Byter is an 8-bit computer built mostly out of 7400 series HC and HCT integrated circuits.
 It features a 16-bit address bus, 64Kb RAM, up to 32Kb ROM, 8 input ports, and 8 output ports.
 The custom architecture includes a hardware stack pointer, program counter, accumulator, index register (page + offset).
 CPU clock rates of up to 1Mhz are supported, however by default the clock is scaled down to 2KHz.
+The instruction set is stack-based.
+Available peripherals include an 16x2 LCD display, a 4x4 hex keypad, a timer and 8 debug LEDs.

 Peripherals are mapped to the following ports: